ismailmubarik/AWS-SAA-C02-Course/README.md

 Cloud computing provides

-1. On-Demand Self-Service: Provision and terminate using a UI/CLI without human interaction.
+1. On-Demand Self-Service: Provision and terminate capabilities as needed using a UI/CLI without human interaction.
+Capabilties mean virtual machines, databases, etc.
-2. Broad Network Access: Access services over any networks on any devices using standard protocols and methods.
+2. Broad Network Access: Access services over any networks on any devices using standard protocols and methods (http(s), remote desktop, vpn, etc..)
-3. Resource Pooling: Economies of scale, cheaper service.
+3. Resource Pooling (& Location Independence): Economies of scale, cheaper service.
+Resources are pooled to served multiple consumers using multi-tenant model...Furthermore, there is a sense of location independence...no contol or knowledge over the exact location of the resources.
 4. Rapid Elasticity: Scale up and down automatically in response to system load.
+Secondly, to the consumer the capabilities or resources available for provisioning should appear to be unlimited
-5. Measured Service: Usage is measured.
+5. Measured Service: Usage can be monitored, controlled, reported and Billed.
 Pay only for what you consume.
+If its a truly cloud platform it shouldn't charge anything in advance.

 ### 1.1.1.
 Public vs Private vs Multi Cloud

 - Public Cloud: using 1 public cloud such as AWS, Azure, Google Cloud.
 - Private Cloud: using on-premises real cloud.
-Must meet 5 requirements.
-Examples include AWS Outpost, Azure Stack, Anthos
+Examples include AWS Outpost, Azure Stack, Anthos.
+There is a difference between private cloud and having on premise infrastructure such as VmWare, HyperV or ZenServer.
+Private cloud must still meet 5 requirements but are just dedicated to a company.
 - Multi-Cloud: using more than 1 public cloud in one deployment.
 For example, deploying part of your system/web-application on say AWS and other on GCP.
 Another example is using a third-party application that provides single management window or "single pane of glass".
 This is not advisable as it abstracts away from invidual environments relying on lowest common feature set.
 So you lose what makes each vendor unique.
 - Hybrid Cloud: using public and private clouds in one environment generally from the same vendor
   - This is **NOT** using Public Cloud and Legacy on-premises hardware.
-  - Hybrid Networking: Public Cloud + Traditional On-premise Networking Infrastructure
+  - Hybrid Networking or Hybrid Envirionment: Public Cloud + Traditional On-premise Networking Infrastructure

 ### 1.1.2.
 Cloud Service Models